Clinical Director

 In the first 0–5 days after surgery, this can interfere with the very process your body needs most: controlled inflammation.

-In the acute phase, inflammation isn’t the enemy, it’s the body’s way of delivering oxygen, immune cells, and nutrients that jump-start tissue repair.
+In the acute phase, inflammation isn't the enemy — it's the body's way of delivering oxygen, immune cells, and nutrients that jump-start tissue repair.

 If we overcool too soon, we risk:

-- Delayed tissue healing due to reduced oxygen delivery
+Delayed tissue healing due to reduced oxygen delivery

-- Suppressed inflammatory signaling, which is critical for collagen production and angiogenesis
+Suppressed inflammatory signaling, which is critical for collagen production and angiogenesis

-- Cold-induced neuropraxia, especially around sensitive nerves like the peroneal (knee) or ulnar (elbow)
+Cold-induced neuropraxia, especially around sensitive nerves like the peroneal (knee) or ulnar (elbow)

 The "Therapeutic Sweet Spot"

-Research shows that mild-to-moderate cooling (50–58°F / 10–14°C) delivers the best outcomes in the early post-op stage.
+Research shows this range delivers the best outcomes in the early post-op stage.

 At these temperatures, we can:

-- Control pain and swelling effectively
+Control pain and swelling effectively

-- Support healthy blood flow and oxygenation
+Support healthy blood flow and oxygenation

-- Prevent nerve irritation and tissue stiffness
+Prevent nerve irritation and tissue stiffness

 This range strikes the balance between comfort and physiology – giving patients all the benefits of cryotherapy without interrupting the body's natural repair process.